 How to join us

 Application to the upper division nursing major normally occurs during the second semester of the sophomore year.
-Applications are due on January 15 for the class beginning the following September.
+Applications are due on January 1 for the class beginning the following September.
 Applicants who submit after the deadline will be considered on a space-available basis only.
-Application forms are available in the Nursing Department office.
+If you are currently studying at another college or university and are interested in Calvin’s nursing program, please call the Nursing department for more information on transfer opportunities.

 In order to apply to the nursing program, students must have the following:

-- At least sophomore standing (greater than or equal to 27 hours) at the application due date.
+- At least sophomore standing (greater than or equal to 27 credits) at the application due date.

 - Completed six nursing prerequisite courses at the application due date.

-- A minimum overall cumulative grade point average (GPA) of 2.8 at the application due date.
+- A minimum overall Calvin cumulative grade point average (GPA) of 2.8 at the application due date.

 - A minimum grade of C on each of the prerequisite courses at the application due date.